schwern/Pinto-Server/README.md

 # ATTRIBUTES

-## repos
+## root

-The path to your Pinto repository.
+The path to the root directory of your Pinto repository.
 The repository must already exist at this location.
 This attribute is required.

 ## port